-The Renewal Corporation will measure tributary discharge once at the start of each survey day.
-The Renewal Corporation will measure stream discharge in the first run or glide encountered upstream from the backwater effect of reservoir or mainstem of the Klamath River.
+The Renewal Corporation will measure tributary discharge once at the start of each survey day in the first run or glide encountered upstream from the backwater effect of the reservoir or the mainstem of the Klamath River.
 The Renewal Corporation will use a portable flow meter and reel tape to measure the discharge.
 The flow meter will be calibrated each day prior to discharge measurement.
 The Renewal Corporation will use the Sum of Partial Discharges Method (West Virginia Department of Environmental Protection (WVDEP), 2018) to measure and then calculate the discharge.